GrahamBragg/genealogy-backend/README.md

 The backend API component of the Genealogy Web Application.

-This is a Node JS (Express JS) REST API with a Mongo DB document store.
+This is a Python (Fast API) REST API with a Mongo DB document store.

 Models are based on [GEDCOM X](http://www.gedcomx.org/schemas.html).